-October American Girl catalogue features model with down syndrome
+October American Girl catalogue features model with Down syndrome

-(KLFY) — Ivy Kimble, a 4-year-old girl with Down syndrome from Chicago, was included in an October American Girl product catalog.
+Ivy Kimble, a 4-year-old girl with Down syndrome from Chicago, was included in an October American Girl product catalogue.

 This may be the first time American Girl included a model with Down syndrome in its advertising.